chris-pearce/scally/utilities/README.md

 ## Applying at breakpoints

 When building responsive UI's it is a really common requirement to apply a style or a set of styles at a specific viewport, and utilities are the prime suspects for this treatment as they're used so extensively.
-So each utility comes with the ability to be applied at any of the [set breakpoints](../core/settings/_breakpoints.scss#L6-L44) or any custom breakpoint.
+So each utility comes with the ability to be applied at any of the [set breakpoints](../core/settings/_breakpoints.scss) or any custom breakpoint.

-Scally makes this easy by the [`Generate at breakpoints mixin`](../core/mixins/_generate-at-breakpoints.scss#L6-L57) and this feature is turned off by default in favour of leaner stylesheets, and not all UI's are responsive.
+Scally makes this easy by the [`Generate at breakpoints mixin`](../core/mixins/_generate-at-breakpoints.scss) and this feature is turned off by default in favour of leaner stylesheets, **and not all UI's are responsive**.

 A real common use case for this application is hiding UI at certain viewport sizes, typically at a mobile size viewport or a non-mobile size viewport.

 So if we wanted to hide a **Call Us** button on larger viewports we would use the [**Display**](_u-display.scss) utility to achieve this, applying these steps:

-1. Turn the feature on by changing the toggle setting to `true`:
+1. Turn the feature on by changing the relevant setting to `true` e.g.

+ `$u-display-apply-at-breakpoints-for-hide: true;`

  which will output (compile) the utility in a media query like so: